MithunRamKumar07/SpringBoot-Examples/README.md

 # Projects
-This folder has the set of projects that are new in the industry
+Collection of projects that are developed using
+- Java
+- SpringBoot Microservices
+- Spring Cloud(Eureka)
+- ActiveMQ
+- MySQL DB